isacdaavid/ubas/README.md

 # UBAS

-> Unified BIDS Analysis Suite
+> Unified BIDS Analysis Scaler

 UBAS allows you to read and process BIDS datasets using modern, scalable and general-purpose declarative interfaces, so that you can